srMarlins/MtgPirate/README.md

 ## Disclaimer

-This tool is for personal use with proxy card services.
+This tool is for personal use with USEA proxy card services.
 Magic: The Gathering is trademarked by Wizards of the Coast.
 This project is not affiliated with or endorsed by Wizards of the Coast.